EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-vserver/ssl-vserver.md

 <b>priority</b>
 The priority of the policies bound to this SSL service

+<b>type</b>
+Bind point to which to bind the policy.
+Possible Values: HANDSHAKE_REQ, HANDSHAKE_RES, CLIENTHELLO_REQ, CLIENTCERT_REQ, SERVERHELLO_RES, SERVERCERT_RES, SERVERHELLO_DONE_RES and REQUEST.
+These bindpoints mean:
+1. HANDSHAKE_REQ: Policy evaluation will be done at the end of handshake on request side (request side means between client and NetScaler)
+2. HANDSHAKE_RES: Policy evaluation will be done at the end of hadnshake on response side (response side means between Netscaler and server)
+3. INTERCEPT_REQ: Policy evaluation will be done after receiving Client Hello on request side.
+4. CLIENTCERT_REQ: Policy evaluation will be done after receiving Client Certificate on request side.
+5. SERVERHELLO_RES: Policy evaluation will be done after receiving Server Hello on response side.
+6. SERVERCERT_RES: Policy evaluation will be done after receiving Server Certificate on response side.
+7. SERVERHELLO_DONE_RES: Policy evaluation will be done after receiving Server Hello Done on response side.
+8. REQUEST: Policy evaluation will be done at appplication above SSL.
+This bindpoint is default and is used for actions based on clientauth and client cert.

 <b>polinherit</b>
 Whether the bound policy is a inherited policy or not